GiuseppeSoriano/WeFood/Documentation/Documentation.md

     2.18.
 Modify his/her own profile (e.g. change username and password) 2.19.
 Delete his/her own profile
     2.20.
 Search for a User by username
+    2.21.
+View Total Calories of a Recipe
+    2.22.
+View Calories of an Ingredient
+    2.23.
+View Steps of a Recipe
+    2.24.
+View Recipe of a Post
+    2.25.
+View Ingredients of a Recipe

 3. Administrator:
     3.1 Log In